directus/directus/.changeset/tiny-humans-draw.md

 ---
-'@directus/api': patch
+'@directus/api': minor
 ---

-Fixed an issue that would cause sockets not to be accepted as a valid port
+Added support for listening on unix sockets via a new `UNIX_SOCKET_PATH` variable